inexio/thola-ansible/README.md

 To run the thola modules there has to be a running Thola API somewhere where you can connect to.
-The hostname of the running API server must be stored in ansible_host.
+The hostname of the running API server must be stored in api_host.
 You can set this variable in the playbook.

 ### How to use the Thola API